ingoweiss/lita-estimate/README.md

 ## Usage

 ```
-1) in private chats with the bot:
+1) In private chats with the bot:

 Peter> @bot estimate US123 as 5
 Bot> Thanks!